raquelj6437/github-tutorial/README.md

 ### Undo Commit
 To keep the changes you made but you want to undo the commit you use the command `git reset --soft HEAD^`.
 To delete changed and undo the commit you use `git reset --hard HEAD^`.
 You can also use `git reset --soft HEAD~2` which goes back two commits.
 ### Undo Push
+To undo a push you type `git log` which shows you a log of your previous commits.
+There will you see the SHA key of your commit.
+Then you can revert which undo's your push